|

 to make one at the Palo Alto knOwhere Store my home.

-I have been, for over three years, a working Guinea
+I was, for over three years, a working Guinea

 | In